Antônio da Silva Jardim: Early life

 He was born in Vila de Nossa Senhora da Lapa de Capivari, which later changed its name to commemorate him.
 He was the son of Gabriel da Silva Jardim and Felismina Leopoldina de Mendonça.
 His father was a humble teacher in Capivara.
 Antônio was sent to Niterói to study, initially at the Colégio Silva Pontes.
 In 1874 he enrolled at the Colégio de São Bento, where he studied Portuguese, French, geography and Latin.
 He also helped found a student magazine which provided the starting point for his political life and his campaign for liberty.

 His family’s lack of financial resources eventually compelled him to move lodgings and enrol in the Jasper school.
 He worked to pay his way, and was eventually employed by the school where he studied.

 In 1878 he enrolled at the Law School, University of São Paulo.
-Soon he was taking part in the political world of the faculty, where republican and abolitionist ideas were widely held and shared, and editing the journal “Tribuna Liberal.”
-He joined a number of secret societies, including the Freemasons, and was involved in abolitionist direct action together with academic colleagues, including smuggling escaping slaves to places of safety outside the province.
+Soon he was taking part in the political world of the faculty, where republican and abolitionist ideas were widely held and shared, and editing the journal Tribuna Liberal.
+He joined a number of secret societies, including the Freemasonry, and was involved in abolitionist direct action together with academic colleagues, including smuggling escaping slaves to places of safety outside the province.

 In 1881, he adopted the philosophical views of Auguste Comte and founded the first positivist centre in São Paulo.
 Graduating in 1882, he began practising as a lawyer, taking up the cause of Brazil’s slaves.
 In 1883 he married Ana Margarida, daughter of Martim Francisco de Andrada, President of the Law School, owner of the Tribuna Liberal, President of the Chamber of Deputies and Finance Minister of the Empire of Brazil.
 In 1884 his first son was born, but in 1885 he died, as did a second child, a daughter, shortly after her birth.